-Total revenue was \$180 and \$261 for the three months ended March 31, 2010 and 2009, respectively.
-During the three months ended March 31, 2010 we recognized \$150 of research and development revenue compared to \$6 for the respective period in 2009.
+Total revenue was \$109 and \$348 for the three months ended June 30, 2010 and 2009, respectively.
+During the three months ended June 30, 2010 we recognized \$62 of research and development revenue compared to \$24 for the respective period in 2009.
 Research and development revenue was derived primarily from the delivery of product samples to potential customers.
-The increase was caused by several larger shipments of sample material shipped to customers in late 2009 for which revenue recognition was deferred until customer acceptance occurred during the first three months of 2010.
-There was no grant revenue earned during the first three months of 2010 because we had only one active grant, the Blow Molded Bioproducts from Renewable Plastics grant, and there was no billable activity related to this grant during the period.
-During the first three months of 2009 grant revenue primarily consisted of revenue derived from the Integrated Bio-Engineered Chemicals grant, which was completed during the fourth quarter of 2009.
+There was \$5 of grant revenue earned during the three months ended June 30, 2010 because we had one active grant, the Blow Molded Bioproducts from Renewable Plastics grant.
+During the three months ended June 30, 2009 grant revenue primarily consisted of revenue derived from the Integrated Bio-Engineered Chemicals grant, which was completed during the fourth quarter of 2009.

-We expect grant revenue to continue to be low in 2010, compared to 2009, as we currently have only one grant with total remaining funding of \$341.
-In addition we expect research and development revenue to decline during 2010 as the sale of product produced at the Commercial Manufacturing Facility will be recorded as revenue by Telles, not Metabolix.
+We expect grant revenue to continue to be minimal in 2010, compared to 2009, as we currently have only the one grant described above with total remaining funding of \$341.
+In addition we expect research and development revenue to decline during the remainder of 2010 as the sale of product produced at the Commercial Manufacturing Facility is being recorded as revenue by Telles, not Metabolix.